 - Price of complements: Complements are goods that are used along with another product.
 For example, printers and ink cartridges are complements.
 A rise in the price of a complementary good will reduce the demand for the particular product, causing the demand curve to shift to the left; and vice versa.

-- Changes in consumer tastes and fashion: for example, the demand for DVDs have fallen since the advent of streaming services like Netflix, which has caused the demand curve for DVDs to shift to the right.
+- Changes in consumer tastes and fashion: for example, the demand for DVDs have fallen since the advent of streaming services like Netflix, which has caused the demand curve for DVDs to shift to the left.

 - Degree of Advertising: when a good is very effectively advertised (Coke and Pepsi are good examples), its demand rises, causing a shift to the right.
 Lower advertising shifts the demand curve to the left.